NORTHWEST FOLKLIFE FAQ

 We schedule performers for venues or stages that have the equipment they need.
 For example, not all stages have drum kits or amplifiers.
 Only some stages are large enough for dance groups.
 If you are a singer/songwriter, we want to schedule you in a venue where people can hear your lyrics.
 By the same token, we would most likely schedule a brass band on an outdoor stage because of their volume.

+What is “folk”?
+We define it as anything done by the people!
+In that sense, “folk” can be anything, and we celebrate the great variety that is a person’s folk life.
 One of the truly wonderful things about the Northwest Folklife Festival is that we are a community arts festival.
 We program the kinds of art forms that community members are participating in, and we try to respond positively to all kinds of interesting applications.
 So the end result is that you can see performances that you might call “folk,” and you can also see new, emerging art forms like 8-bit music.
+It’s all folk to us!

 The Northwest Folklife Festival began in 1972 with a simple goal of creating a platform to share talents and traditions and to pass them on to those who attended.
 The first performers willingly donated their performances.
 The Festival grew immensely from that first year and eventually required a professional staff to organize the event and carry it out.

-As part of our commitment to advocate and expand the opportunities for the creative sector in our region, Northwest Folklife is proud to announce that this year marks the first year that we will offer compensation to our performers and presenters!
-This year, through a partnership with the Office of Economic Development, we are able to offer a modest honorarium to performers for their time and efforts crafting creativity and cultivating traditional arts to share with thousands of festival goers.
-We want to express incredible gratitude to our participants who have still chosen to donate their time and gifts to the festival.
+As part of our commitment to advocate and expand the opportunities for the creative sector in our region, Northwest Folklife was able to introduce artist compensation for the first time in 2023 through a partnership with the Office of Economic Development We want to express incredible gratitude to our participants who have still chosen to donate their time and gifts to the festival.
 The important truth that we must uphold going forward is that it is, and should remain, a choice to do so.
 As a ticketless festival, it is not our ultimate goal to provide the kind of compensation that headliner festivals offer, but this is a first step in honoring the work and stewardship that our cultural communities provide and their contributions to a larger creative economy.

 The short answer is that Seattle Center is a public park, and buskers can perform at any public park.
 The long answer is that we value the energy that our Street Performers bring to the Festival.
-We encourage buskers to donate part of their donations back to the Festival and many do.
 To learn more about street performing, please click here.

 Contact our Programming Department!
 We’d love to hear from you, and we’re always open to incorporating new communities into the Festival.